The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 ## Useful Resources
 Your feedback is very welcome.
-- **Website**: Visit our [website](https://theopenroadproject.org/) for more informaiton on the project, participants and objectives.
+- **Website**: Visit our [website](https://theopenroadproject.org/) for more information on the project, participants and objectives.
 - **GitHub Issues**: Please submit GitHub issues for any bugs, improvements, or new feature requests.
-Feedback can be directed at this repository or the repositry for the tool, component or design as appropriate.
+Feedback can be directed at this repository or the repository for the tool, component or design as appropriate.
 This [link](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+archived%3Afalse+user%3AThe-OpenROAD-Project+) is an aggregate of all OpenROAD related issues
 - **Community**: Find us on the public [Gitter community](https://gitter.im/The-OpenROAD-Project/community) where you can ask quick questions or discuss anything OpenROAD related.

 ## Contributing
 We welcome any comments, patches and designs to help us improve the tool.
-At this time we are focused on overhauling the build process, build testing, and the continous integration framework.
-This will set us up for better integration with contributers.
+At this time we are focused on overhauling the build process, build testing, and the continuous integration framework.
+This will set us up for better integration with contributors.
 Please stay tuned.

 ## License
 The OpenROAD-flow repository (build and run scripts) has a BSD 3-Clause License.
 The flow relies on several tools, platforms and designs that each have their own licenses: